cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 // ☐ Mostly
 // ☐ Completely`
 //
-== Maintenance
+=== Maintenance
 Currently, my teacher Mr Gordon is hosting the website.
-When
+All the code has been pushed to a repository on GitHub.
+Therefore, if Mr Gordon stops hosting the website, me or other developers with the repository will be able to host it on a different web server.

-// Comments across the whole code
+Every features included in the Blockchain simulator has been commented, stating what the functions do.
+This is useful for sustainability of my code as other developers or me in the future will still be able to understand what is going on with the code.
 == Test Data <test-data>
 == Data Validation
 = Evaluation <evaluation>